 For more help with these important skills, attend the Supervisory Skills 101 – What Makes a Great Supervisor? webinar on Dec.
 6 from 2-3 p.m.
 EDT.
 Webinar attendees will learn how to identify a supervisor’s strengths and weaknesses; the actions supervisors should avoid; how to help supervisors plan, prioritize, and delegate; and the skills for supervisors that build productive relationships.

 This webinar is designed for organization development professionals, human resources professionals, consultants, supervisors, and managers.
 It will be hosted by Keera Godfrey, a change management and training consultant who helps organizations connect, build, and invest in their greatest asset – people.
-Register for the webinar here: What Are the Most Important Skills for Supervisors?
+Watch the free webinar here: What Are the Most Important Skills for Supervisors?